Shyam-Has-Your-Anomaly-Mitigated/Emul/long-term.md

 * if your culture/religion/ETC requires animal/plant sacrifice, then mine requires human sacrifice (yours)
 	* muai thai kickboxers don't ℝeally need to kick banana trees (to death) #plantabuse
 	* if culture/religion/ETC can have animal/plant sacrifice, why can't others have human sacrifices? the Aztecs/Mayans/Amazonians/ETC (Americans) do it for cultural/religious reasons, and the English(hanging)/French(guillotine)/"Americans"(capital punishment)/ETC (Europeans) did/do it for legal/political reasons
+* euthanasia is illegal, but suicide isn't if they are at the top of the health chain; illegal suicide will be punished by burial (trapping you closer to hell, than the heavens; oṁ yamarāja namaḥ!)

 ## ethics
 * everybody will train in: